vacp2p/rfc/content/docs/rfcs/11/README.md

 - The `seqno` field MUST NOT be used, following the [`StrictNoSign` signature policy](#signature-policy).

-- The `topicIDs` field MUST contain the topics that a message is being published on.
+- The `topicIDs` field MUST contain the content-topics that a message is being published on.

 - The `signature` field MUST NOT be used, following the [`StrictNoSign` signature policy](#signature-policy).